Here’s what your dog can eat off your Thanksgiving plate

 - Foods containing spices

 Basically, if the food has toppings or spices on it, it’s not safe for your dog.
-This usually includes all of the Thanksgiving dishes.
+This includes a lot of Thanksgiving dishes.
 If you want your dog to try out the food, keep some plain ingredients aside for a special pup plate.